Akhand-Pratap-Tiwari/cosmo_test_CRUD_app/README.md

 ## Getting Started

-This project demonstrates the use Cosmocloud API for CRUD operations.
+This project demonstrates the use of Cosmocloud API to build a simple app for CRUD operations.

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,